stylebending/rr-leverage-calculator/README.md

 `cd /var/www/rr-leverage-calculator`

-Then run the following command:
+Then run the following command to start the PHP development server:

 `php -S localhost:8000`

-The tool is accesible now in your browser at url: localhost:8000
+The tool is accesible now in your browser at url:

+`localhost:8000`

 Enjoy!